kanzitelli/rnn-starter/README.md

 #### Useful services/methods

-- `navigation` - a service where all navigation configuration takes place in (such as default options, listeners, etc.).
+- `navigation` - a service where some of navigation configuration takes place in (such as default options).
 - `translate` - a service that brings an easy integration of localization for an app by using [i18n-js](https://github.com/fnando/i18n-js) and [expo-localization](https://github.com/expo/expo/tree/master/packages/expo-localization).
 You can see an example of `en` and `ru` localizations in `Example` screen.
 - `onStart` - a service where you can write your own logic when app is launched.
 For example, you can increment number of `appLaunches` there.
 - `configureDesignSystem()` - a method where all settings for an app's design system is taking place.
 You can customize there colors, schemes, typegraphy, spacings, etc. Now you can add as much theme modes as you want.

 https://user-images.githubusercontent.com/4402166/148626964-fc07acf6-1c38-44fc-a392-f933bd5f4d19.MP4

 ## Advantages